Stochastic Dual Dynamic Programming for Multistage Stochastic Mixed-Integer Nonlinear Optimization: Problem Formulations.

 \end{lemma} The proof are given in Section~\ref{app:proof:lemma:ConvexCutTightness}.
 Next we show the tightness in the convex case similar to Proposition~\ref{prop:GeneralizedCutTightness}.
 The proof is given in Section~\ref{app:proof:prop:ConvexCutTightness}. \begin{proposition} Suppose \eqref{eq:NodalProblem} is convex and $\psi_n(x)=\norm{x}$ for all nodes $n$.
 Given the above definition of \eqref{eq:CutGenerationDualProblem}-\eqref{eq:CutGeneration}, if $(\bar{x}_n,\bar{y}_n)_{n\in\calN}$ is an optimal solution to problem~\eqref{eq:ExtensiveForm} and the bounds satisfy $l_{n,\lambda}\ge\sigma_n$, $l_{n,\rho}=0$ for all nodes $n$, then for every node $n$, the generalized conjugacy cut \eqref{eq:CutGeneration} is exact at $\bar{x}_n$, i.e. $Q_n(\bar{x}_n) = C_n^{\Phi_n^{\bar{x}_n}}(\bar{x}_n\given\hat{\lambda}_n,\hat\rho_n,\hat{v}_n)$. \end{proposition}

 In this case, the generalized conjugacy reduces to the usual conjugacy for convex functions and the generalized conjugacy cut is indeed linear.
-This enables approximation of the value function that preserves convexity. \begin{remark} This proposition can be generalized to special nonconvex problems where $Q$ can be extended to a convex function defined on the convex hull $\conv\calX$.
-This is true if $\calX$ is contained in the set of extreme points of a convex set, e.g., $\{0,1\}^d$.
+This enables approximation of the value function that preserves convexity. \begin{remark} This proposition can be generalized to special nonconvex problems with $Q$ extensible to a Lipschitz continuous convex function defined on the convex hull $\conv\calX$.
+This is true if $\calX$ is the finite set of extreme points of a polytope, e.g., $\{0,1\}^d$.
 The above discussion provides an alternative explanation of the exactness of the Lagrangian cuts in SDDiP \cite{zou_stochastic_2018} assuming relatively complete recourse. \end{remark}